david-mcafee/create-react-app-amplify-templates/README.md

 - [Getting Started](https://create-react-app.dev/docs/getting-started) – How to create a new app.
 - [User Guide](https://create-react-app.dev) – How to develop apps bootstrapped with Create React App.
 - [Amplify Docs](https://docs.amplify.aws/) -

+_This is a personal project - opinions are my own_